 While at Oklahoma City University, Chris had many leading roles such as George Gibbs in Our Town, Ferrando in Così fan tutte, and Le petit vieillard in L'enfant et les sortilèges.
 During the summers, he furthered his education and training by attending young artist programs and performing roles like Sam Kaplan in Street Scene, Rinuccio in Gianni Schicchi, and Fenton in Falstaff.
 He made his professional role debut with Tulsa Opera as The Young Collector in A Streetcar Named Desire at the start of 2016.

 In 2019 Chris spent time in his hometown working with Tulsa Opera.
 He was a part of Don Giovanni, and helped with the Tulsa Youth Opera to usher in a new wave of singers.
 During the summer he returned to Central City Opera as an apprentice artist.
 Chris covered the roles of Squeak and the Novice in Billy Budd, he also joined the ensemble of Madama Butterfly.
-Chris now lives in London and attends the Royal College of Music as an Il Circolo Music Award Holder supported by the Joan Weller & Jesse Sumner Scholarship.
+He then moved to London to study at the Royal College of Music.
+The pandemic brought him back to America where he became a Filstrup Young artist with Tulsa Opera for their 20/21 season.
+He played the role of Matteo Borsa in Rigoletto in the first live opera in America with Tulsa Opera.